 - Sight Word Stews

-These friends both have uppercase letter charts, with uppercase letter recipe cards, but have DIFFERENT magnet letters.
+These friends both have uppercase letter charts and uppercase letter recipe cards, but have DIFFERENT magnet letters.
 One friend has uppercase and one friend has lowercase.

 We are always asking ourselves the question…..
 What are students learning?
 You determine the learning objective or what students are learning by what charts, cards, and magnet letters you use!